 GDPR requires companies and organizations that conduct large-scale data processing and data subject monitoring to have a data protection officer (DPO).
 The DPO becomes a figurehead responsible for the company’s data governance and compliance.

-Companies non-compliant with the GDPR rules face legal consequences, including a 20 million euros (or about $20.26 million) fine or 4% annual global turnover.
+Companies non-compliant with the GDPR rules face legal consequences, including a 20 million euros (or about $22.07 million) fine or 4% of annual global revenue, whichever is greater.
 Additionally, the DPO ensures the application of appropriate data protection principles to maintain personal data.

 It also identifies reasons for collecting personal data and specifies that it should be for a particular and legitimate purpose, and organizations cannot use it beyond that intention.
 The regulation goes as far as to place limits on how much data organizations and businesses can collect.
 It stipulates that data collection is limited to what is necessary for the purposes for which an organization processes and uses the data.